 9.Pay yourself to study.

 A new pair of shoes.
 Bluetooth headphones.
 A cozy hoodie.
 Whatever item you’ve been eyeing lately, consider using it as a reward for studying.
+As long as you do not break the 50 30 20 rule, this type of positive reinforcement can prove highly beneficial.
 For instance, you could toss a five-dollar bill into a jar for every hour you study.
 After so many hours of studying, you won’t feel the slightest bit guilty for splurging on a sleek pair of kicks or the latest technology.

 Yep, go ahead: watch a few TikTok videos and scroll through Insta.
 As long as you put in the study time beforehand, there’s no reason why you can’t be on social media.
 Of course, we all know that five minutes of social media scrolling can easily turn into an hour-long session.
 To avoid wasting too much time checking the ’Gram, you may want to download an app that sets a time limit on your social media usage.